-BOND develops a participatory methodology between stakeholders (farmers, academia, policy-makers, CSOs, businesses, environmentalists, consumers, etc.) which allows them to undertake a self-analysis of attitudes, constraints and weaknesses.
-This will be the basis for developing the capacity-building tools and methods that can better respond to their needs and aspirations.
+BOND developed a participatory methodology between stakeholders (farmers, academia, policy-makers, CSOs, businesses, environmentalists, consumers, etc.) which allows them to undertake a self-analysis of attitudes, constraints and weaknesses.
+This was the basis for developing the capacity-building tools and methods that can better respond to their needs and aspirations.

 The participatory approach allows the farmer organisations to lead a process of economic and social change within their organisation and in the region or in the sector in which they operate.
 A step-wise approach is followed: